 Cumulative impacts would be similar to those described for alternative A. Taken as a whole, the reasonably foreseeable past, present and future cumulative actions would continue to provide diverse and expansive visitor experiences, recreational opportunities, and visitor services within the region.
-This would result in moderate to major, long-term to permanent beneficial cumulative impacts on visitors to the region and the park.
+There might be long-term adverse effects from the reduction of the amount of private and state lands available at Ozette for recreation adjacent to the park if boundary adjustments and land acquisitions by willing sellers occurs.
+This would result in moderate to major, longterm to permanent beneficial cumulative impacts on visitors to the region and the park.
 This alternative's contribution to these cumulative impacts would be substantial.

 The emphasis of alternative C is to provide visitor opportunities.
-Day-use, development, and wilderness trail zones would be larger, regional trail and bike system connections would be improved, and skiing opportunities would be improved at Hurricane Ridge.
+Day-use and development zones would be larger, regional trail and bike system connections would be improved, and skiing opportunities would be improved at Hurricane Ridge.
 More sustainable roads would result in less disruption of visitor access to river valleys, and visitor facilities and commercial services would be expanded.
 These changes would be apparent to most visitors.

 Alternative C would result in additional, more diverse, and improved recreational opportunities and services in the region compared to alternative A. The impact on visitor experiences would be moderate to major, long term to permanent, and beneficial.
-Alternative C, in conjunction with past, present, and reasonably foreseeable future actions by other would result in major, long-term, and beneficial cumulative effects; this alternative's contribution to these effects would be substantial due to new visitor opportunities.
+Alternative C, in conjunction with past, present, and reasonably foreseeable future actions by other would result in major, longterm, and beneficial cumulative effects; this alternative's contribution to these effects would be substantial due to new visitor opportunities.